Atomic chess

 Atomic chess is a chess variant.
-Standard rules of chess apply, but all captures result in an "explosion" through which all surrounding white and black pieces other than pawns are removed from play.
-Some variations additionally remove rules concerning check such that the king may be able to move into or remain in check.
+Standard rules of chess apply, with the difference that all captures result in an "explosion" through which the capturing piece, captured piece, and all surrounding pieces of both colors other than pawns are removed from play.
+Some variations additionally remove rules concerning check such that the king may be able to move into (or remain in) check.